-In an instant, before even Tiny could predict, Maximilian drew his pistol and shot Sal in his forehead.
+In an instant, Maximilian drew his pistol and shot Sal in his forehead.
 The shot rang out, cold and piercing.

 Alarmed, the crew drew arms.
 Maximilian offered them no explanation and instead held up a single hand in reassurance.
 With several of the crew still pointing their own firearms at Maximiliain, Maximilian knelt down, rifled through Sal’s pockets, and pulled out the dead man’s knife.